Pierre Andurand

 Pierre Andurand (born February 1977) is a French businessman and hedge fund manager.
-His funds have approximately $2bn in assets under management and have produced cumulative returns of between 900-1300% for investors since 2008.
+His funds have approximately $2bn in assets under management.
 He is also the majority shareholder of the international kickboxing league Glory.

-Early life and education
+Early life

-Andurand was born in the French city of Aix-en-Provence.
+Andurand was born in Aix-en-Provence, France.
 At eight years old, he moved with his family to the French island of Réunion, off the African coast.
 He spent six years there before returning to Aix en Provence.
 At the age of seventeen he moved to the city of Toulouse to attend the Institut National des Sciences Appliquées (National Institute of Applied Sciences) where he got his Msc. in Applied Mathematics before moving to École des Hautes Études Commerciales de Paris (HEC School of Management in Paris), where he achieved an MSc. in International Finance.

 He also holds a MSc in Computer Science from Columbia University, and a MSc in Mathematical and Theoretical Physics from the University of Oxford, and an MSc in Astrophysics from Queen Mary University of London.

 A keen swimmer in his youth, Andurand was a member of the French National Junior Swimming Team in 1993 and 1994.